DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models/README.md

 v.load_all()
 ```

-During the laoding process which will take some time (30min to 2hours depending on your hardware) you will see something like this
+During the loading process which will take some time (some seconds up to multiple hours depending on your Athena export size and hardware) you will see something like this
 ![alt text](load_vocab.png)